Headsets (relationship savers)

 • Noise Reduction: Some have automatic noise reduction built in to reduce wind or other ambient noises.
 Just to be clear, noise reduction is not noise cancelling.
 It's important to be able to hear what's happening around you on a boat, if you remove all background noise it would not be safe.

 After a lot of searching, I landed on headsets from SENA.
-They sit on the ears (they don't go over the ears) so you can still hear ambient noise, for example if someone from the dock is yelling at you.
+They sit on the ears (they don't go over the ears) so you can still hear ambient noise.
+For example, if someone from the dock your approaching is trying to communicate with you.
 The band across the back of the head keeps the headset securely on our noggins, even while doing "boat yoga" in a bilge or anchor locker.
 They are purpose built for high wind and they reduce background noise.
 So we can hear each other no matter what's getting thrown at us.
 But don't worry, there is a mute button...and trust me, it's handy.

 On Ticket To Ride they used the Eartech headsets.
 The audio was clear, they have a removeable battery for easy charging, they are comfortable to wear and the overall quality was good.
 The headset only covers one ear, leaving the other ear open to hear ambient noise.
 A quick flip up of the microphone and it goes into mute mode.
 We ultimately decided against these because they were bulky, and near the end of our trip, a line hit the headset, flipped it off Frank's head and threw it into the water...unfortunately it was not waterproof.
 But, if over the ear style is your preference I can solidly recommend these as a good option.